ultimateai/fe-live-challenge-react/README.md

   - @emotion/react

 ## What we look for:
-- Clean, well structured code that is easy to read and extend.
+- Clean, well-structured code that is easy to read and extend.
 - We want to hear your thoughts, even if you're stuck, feel free to ask for help anytime.